Screenplay: Other

 Increasingly, reading copies of screenplays (that is, those distributed by producers and agencies in the hope of attracting finance or talent) are distributed printed on both sides of the paper (often professionally bound) to reduce paper waste.
 Occasionally they are reduced to half-size to make a small book which is convenient to read or put in a pocket; this is generally for use by the director or production crew during shooting.

 Although most writing contracts continue to stipulate physical delivery of three or more copies of a finished script, it is common for scripts to be delivered electronically via email.
 Electronic copies allow easier copyright registration and also documenting "authorship on a given date".
-Authors can register works with the WGA's Registry, and even television formats using the FRAPA's system.
+Authors can register works with the Writers Guild of America West (WGAW) Registry, and even television formats using the FRAPA's system.

 Screenplay formats

 Screenplays and teleplays use a set of standardizations, beginning with proper formatting.
-These rules are in part to serve the practical purpose of making scripts uniformly readable "blueprints" of movies, and also to serve as a way of distinguishing a professional from an amateur.
+These rules are in part to serve the practical purpose of making scripts uniformly readable blueprints of movies, and also to serve as a way of distinguishing a professional from an amateur.